MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

 \subsection{Evaluation}

-Post-training, it is critical to evaluate the capabilities of the instruction-tuned mixed-modal model across diverse skills.
-We provide the summary of the tasks and datasets in our comprehensive evaluation suite in Table \ref{tab:eval_summary}.
-We will present the individual components here:
+While there are several multimodal biomedical datasets, there is a general lack of a comprehensive evaluation benchmark.
+To address this, we introduce a thorough evaluation suite to assess the capabilities of native multimodal models across various tasks and domains.

-\paragraph{\underline{Biomedical VQA}:} This task involves answering complex questions about the biomedical images from different domains and anatomical regions of the human body.
-Specifically, we include the test set of VQA-RAD (radiology), SLAKE (semantic knowledge over radiology), PathVQA (pathology), and the entire QuiltVQA (histopathology) dataset.
+\paragraph{\underline{Biomedical VQA}:} We include the test set of VQA-RAD (radiology), SLAKE (semantic knowledge over radiology), PathVQA (pathology), and the entire QuiltVQA (histopathology) dataset.
 These datasets ask closed-ended (yes/no) and open-ended questions that require one word, phrase or sentence answer.
 Here, we use exact match to assess the accuracy of the models on the closed-ended questions.
 However, the evaluation on the open-ended questions is intrinsically harder due to the subjectivity of the answers.
-Prior works \cite{li2024llavamed} utilize the ratio of the ground-truth tokens appear in the generated answer, but this is quite unreliable when there are no constraints on the response format \cite{liu2024pefomedparameterefficientfinetuning}.
-For instance, if the ground-truth is `bronchi' and predicted answer is `lung', then the metric will penalize the predicted answer.
 To avoid such challenges, we utilize an LLM (GPT-4o-mini) that compares the predicted answer against the ground-truth answer to decide where the model outputs are reliable or not.
 For each open-ended question, it gives a score of 0 or 1.
 We provide the evaluation template in Appendix Table \ref{tab:open_ended_llm_score}.
 Additionally, we also include medical VQA with multiple-choice questions datasets such as test set of the PMC-VQA (diverse biomedical domains), validation set of PathMMU (pathology) \cite{sun2025pathmmu}, and ProbMed (radiology) \cite{yan2024worse} dataset.
 In addition, we assess the performance of an hidden split of $1000$ questions from the OmniMedVQA \cite{hu2024omnimedvqa} dataset.
-Overall, we perform evaluations on \textbf{12} VQA tasks across diverse biomedical domains, skills, and question formats.
+Overall, we perform evaluations on twelve VQA tasks across diverse biomedical domains, skills, and question formats.